Contents

 Root canal treatment is a procedure used to save a tooth that has been severely damaged or infected.
 By removing the nerve and cleaning out the inside of the tooth, root canal treatment can effectively restore your smile without having to replace it with an artificial one.
 The process involves three stages: preparation, disinfection, and sealing.

 Firstly, during the preparation stage, any existing decay is removed from within the root canals by using specialized instruments.
-The dentist will then shape and clean the area before taking x-rays to ensure that all of the infection has been cleared away.
+The dentist will then shape and clean the area before taking X-rays to ensure that all of the infection has been cleared away.

-Second, comes disinfecting; here, an antimicrobial agent like sodium hypochlorite is used to flush out any remaining bacteria in order to prevent reinfection.
+Second, comes disinfecting; here, an antimicrobial agent like sodium hypochlorite is used to flush out any remaining bacteria to prevent reinfection.
 This liquid is also used to widen and straighten out curved canals for easier access during filling later on.

-Lastly, once all of these steps are done, a dental material such as gutta-percha (a rubber-like substance) is inserted into the root canal system along with some adhesive cement in order to seal off any potential entry points for new bacteria or other contaminants.
+Lastly, once all of these steps are done, a dental material such as gutta-percha (a rubber-like substance) is inserted into the root canal system along with some adhesive cement to seal off any potential entry points for new bacteria or other contaminants.
 A temporary filling may be placed over this so that you can go ahead and enjoy your restored smile!

 Overall, root canal treatments involve three main stages: preparation where decay is removed; disinfection where antimicrobial agents are used; and finally sealing off with a dental material like gutta-percha which helps ensure no further contamination occurs in the future.
 With this combination of procedures carried out by experienced professionals – you’ll be sure to have your smile back in no time!